–Geoff-Hart.com: Editing, Writing, and Translation —Home —Services —Books —Articles —Resources —Fiction —Contact me —Français |

 Given the problems described in section 2, Canada must immediately begin taking measures to safeguard our food production against the impacts of climate change, with an eye toward achieving self-sufficiency.
 Many lessons learned in the Covid-19 pandemic will be applicable here; logistical systems developed for nationwide vaccine distribution, for instance, can suggest systems for nationwide food distribution.
 Perhaps most importantly, we must move beyond frameworks that are functionally inaction plans to develop action plans.
 Learning from history means examining and learning from previous pandemics and other disasters so we can avoid repeating previous mistakes.
 As Kelman et al. (2023) demonstrate, "disasters avoided" are better than disasters that we retroactively respond to.

-I will be expensive to protect our food security against climate change.
+It will be expensive to protect our food security against climate change.
 It will be far more expensive, in dollars and lives, to do nothing and wait for a crisis.
 Thus, we must find economically efficient solutions that Canada can adopt now, and that can be phased in over a period of years to spread out the cost.
 Now is the time to act, while our agricultural situation is stable.
 Wherever possible, such solutions should be designed to mostly or completely pay for themselves.
 Gradual implementation will also be far less expensive than a crisis response.
 In this section, I propose potential solutions to the problems identified in section 2.
 This list is not comprehensive; more work needs to be done to identify the most effective and cost-efficient solutions.

 Note: Smith (2022) provides a comprehensive discussion of strategies to mitigate and adapt to climate change, including a section on agricultural strategies.

 Other climatic extremes may have solutions based on improving or replacing traditional agricultural techniques.
 For example, in areas vulnerable to flooding, improved drainage may be an inexpensive solution.
-In areas prone to frost, it may be possible to use techniques such as continuous irrigation, particularly at night (because water releases substantial amounts of heat when it freezes), and instead use external sources of heat (such as “heat lamps”) powered by solar batteries that store energy during the day.
+In areas prone to frost, it may be possible to use techniques such as continuous irrigation, particularly at night (because water releases substantial amounts of heat when it cools or freezes), and instead use external sources of heat (such as “heat lamps”) powered by solar batteries that store energy during the day.

 We can’t prevent widespread crop failures if we rely entirely on open-field agriculture, but we can develop strategies to cope if a crop failure occurs.
 One strategy would be to extend existing guidance on disaster responses, such as hurricane preparedness (State of Florida 2020), by encouraging individuals and families to do some of the preliminary work to store food.
 Guides to doing this already exist (e.g., Brigham Young University 2019) and can be modified and updated to account for cultural differences in dietary preferences.
 In the context of food security, we should provide clear guidelines to households on how to gradually accumulate and safely store 6 months to 1 year of a nutritionally complete diet, so that if a food shortage makes rationing necessary, many people will already be prepared.
 This approach will not be feasible for many Canadians (because of the cost or a lack of adequate storage space), but if even a fraction of Canadian households can do this, it will become easier to allocate the remaining food to those who need it most.
 Moreover, existing food bank programs could be given incentives to increase their storage of nonperishable food to ensure that our poorest families will have continuing access to food.
+Other community-based solutions should be identified and supported.

 We may also need to provide incentives to rebalance crop production to reduce the proportion of our crops allocated to livestock fodder and increase the human food supply.
 In a famine, food should be allocated preferentially to humans, not livestock.
 For example, in some areas, it may be necessary to switch from crops like corn that primarily support livestock or ethanol production to more nutritionally complete foods like soybean that can support humans.
 (Existing marketing boards are both a problem, because of the constraints they impose, and an opportunity, because they have long experience with the practicalities of food storage and distribution.)